lyra/vue-embedded-form/README.md

 kr-popin-button                      | If true, the library generates a popin button                | &#10060; | &#10003;  | &#10060; |
 kr-form-id                           | Sets the form ID                                             | &#10060; | &#10003;  | &#10060; |

+for more details, please refer to your Payment Service Provider documentation.

 ### setup parameters

 All the **Parameters** are configurable on the setup step adding the value on the corresponding key as the next example: